tpoisot/ms_proba_networks/ms/maintext.md

 ### Centrality

 Although node degree is a rough first order estimate of centrality, but other measures are often needed.
 We derive the expected value of centrality according to @katz53.
 This measures generalizes to directed acyclic graphs (whereas other do not).
 Although eigenvector centrality is often used in ecology, it cannot be measured on probabilistic graphs.
 Eigenvector centrality requires the matrix's largest eigenvalues to be real, which is not the case for *all* probabilistic matrices.
-The measure proposed by Katz is a useful replacement, because it uses the paths of all lengths between two species instead of focusing on the shortest path.
+The measure proposed by Katz is a useful replacement, because it uses the paths of all length between two species instead of focusing on the shortest path.

 The expected number of paths of length $k$ between $i$ and $j$ is
 $(\mathbf{A}^k)_{ij}$.
 Based on this, the expected centrality of species $i$ is